-You’ll see in the graph above that the voltage falls fairly smoothly (“linearly” – it’s nearly a straight line) from 13V down to 11.5V.
+You’ll see in the graph above that the voltage falls fairly constant rate from 13V down to 11.5V.
 Then there’s a “knee” in the curve, where the voltage starts to fall rapidly – faster and faster.

 One manufacturer specifies their 100 Ah AGM batteries as being able to provide 10 A for 10 hours (giving a 100 Ah capacity rating), at which point the voltage will be 1.80 V per cell, or 10.8 V in total.
 In other words, that manufacturer considers their AGM battery to be 100% empty (0% charged) when the voltage falls to 10.8 V.